 The 5-Minute Flirt Cycle

 Cue sit.
-Cue wait (3 seconds).
+Hold wait for 3 seconds.
 Release to chase.
 Let the dog catch after 2 to 3 loops.
 Cue drop.
 Repeat 4 to 5 times.
 End on a deliberate catch and “all done.”
-Total time: 5 minutes.
-This is the minimum effective dose for prey drive resolution.
+Total time: 5 minutes-the minimum effective dose for prey drive resolution.

 Scatter Search Cool-Down

-Immediately after the flirt session, scatter 10 to 15 treats across a 10-foot area of grass.
-Let the dog search and “dissect.”
+Immediately after the flirt session, scatter 10 to 15 treats across a 10-foot area of grass and let the dog search and “dissect.”
 No commands.
 Let them work the grid.
 This satisfies the final phases of the predatory sequence and brings arousal down naturally.

 Recall Under Drive

-Let the dog spot the lure on the ground (building drive).
-Before releasing, cue “come” away from the lure.
+However, let the dog spot the lure on the ground (building drive).
+However, before releasing, cue “come” away from the lure.
 Heavy reward with a prey-style chase burst when they comply.
 This builds the most reliable recall there is, because the recall becomes the gateway to the thing they want most.

 The dogs that transform the fastest are the ones whose owners run the same 15-minute stack every single day.
 Not variety.
 Not novelty.
 The same structured sequence, repeated until it becomes the dog’s daily rhythm.

-Christopher Lee Moran, Instinctual Balance Dog TrainingHandler-controlled.
+Christopher Lee Moran · Working Dog TrainerHandler-controlled.
 Completes the predatory sequence.
 Impulse control gates built into every session.
-Standard for dogs 30 lbs and under.
-Rugged XL for dogs over 30 lbs.
-Replaceable lures.
+Built for dogs 30 lbs and under.

 In 10 years of training high-drive dogs, I see the same mistakes on repeat.
-Not because owners are doing something wrong intentionally, but because the advice they’ve been given doesn’t address the actual mechanism.
+Not because owners are doing something wrong intentionally, but because the advice they have been given does not address the actual mechanism.

 Breeds With High Prey Drive